 While you’re carving, keep your child busy (and out of harm’s way) by letting them decorate a small pumpkin all their own.
 From covering the pumpkin in glitter paint or adorning it in rhinestones to transforming it into their favorite character, there’s a wealth of kid-friendly ways to decorate a pumpkin.

 5. Clean up quickly

 Burning candles are a potential fire hazard, and they can be especially dangerous to kids.
 This year, try illuminating your pumpkin with an LED tea light instead of a candle.
-Or, give your pumpkin extra pizzazz with a special effects battery operated light
+Some flameless candles even flicker and look like melted wax.

 We hope these tips help your family carve pumpkins safely.
 For more Halloween safety tips and pumpkin design inspiration, check out our spooktacular Halloween Pinterest board.

 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on Amazon at the time of purchase will apply to the purchase of this product.
 Safewise.com utilizes paid Amazon links.